Alfa Romeo 6C: 6C 2500 (1938–1952)

 Introduced in 1938, the 2500 (2,443 cc) was the final 6C road car.
 World War II was coming and car development was stopped, but a few hundred 6C 2500s were built from 1940 to 1945.
 Postwar, the first new Alfa model was the 1946 6C 2500 Freccia d'Oro (Golden Arrow), of which 680 were built until late 1951, with bodies by Alfa.
 The 2500 had an enlarged engine compared to the predecessor model; this Vittorio Jano designed dual overhead cam engine was available with either one or three Weber carburetors.
 The triple carburetor version was used in the top-of-the-range SS (Super Sport) version.
-The 2,443 cc engine was mounted onto a steel ladder frame chassis, which was offered with three wheelbases: 3,250 mm on the Turismo, 3,000 mm on the Sport and 2,700 mm on the Super Sport.
+The 2,443 cc straight-six engine was bored out from 70 mm to 72 mm and was mounted onto a steel ladder frame chassis, which was offered with three wheelbases: 3,250 mm on the Turismo, 3,000 mm on the Sport and 2,700 mm on the Super Sport.
 Various coachbuilders built their own bodied versions of the 2500, but most bodywork was built by Touring Superleggera of Milan.

 The Tipo 256 was a racing version of 2500 made in eight examples between 1939 and 1940 for the Mille Miglia and the Le Mans 24 Hours.
 It was made in Spider (convertible) and Berlinetta (coupe) Touring bodystyles.
 With a power of 125 bhp it could achieve a top speed of 200 km/h.

 The car was sold to wealthy customers like King Farouk, Alì Khan, Rita Hayworth, Tyrone Power, and Prince Rainier.
 One was also featured in The Godfather in 1972.

 The 2500 was one of the most expensive cars available in its time.
 The final 6C was built in 1952 and the model was replaced by the 1900.

 All 6C 2500 vehicles are catalogued, together with chassis specifications, known fate, technical and race data and first owners, in the Editoriale Domus book Alfa Romeo 6C 2500 (written by Angelo Tito Anselmi).